Pontius1007/Pekka-Paradise/README.md

 When you get to the Page Access Token and VERIFY_TOKEN in the facebook tutorial set them on you Heroku app.

+If your facebook page does not have a "Send message button".
+Select add button and add a "send message" button.
+Then hover over the button and select "test button" from the drop-down menu.

 ## Creating database tables

 Open the commandline and run the following command: